Cell Ranger ATAC2.1 (latest), printed on 09/21/2023

-Once the preflight checks are finished, when you check your job queue, you will begin to see stages queuing up:
+Once the preflight checks are finished, check the job queue to see stages queuing up:

 $ qstat job-ID prior name user state submit/start at queue slots ja-task-ID ----------------------------------------------------------------------------------------------------------------- 8675309 0.56000 ID.HAWT7AD jdoe qw 09/13/2016 12:00:00 [email protected] 1 8675310 0.55500 ID.HAWT7AD jdoe qw 09/13/2016 12:00:00 [email protected] 1

-If you encounter a pipeline failure, an error message will appear:
+In the event of a pipeline failure, an error message is displayed.